I

 High-intent Planners

-These parents book in advance, motivated to plan kids’ schedule around their family life.
+These parents book in advance, motivated to plan their kids’ schedule around their family life.

 Goal